yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 ### If a then  \\(f(x)\leq 0\\)

-To ensure a constraint holds when a binary is true, we model implication using a big-M strategy
+To ensure a constraint holds when a binary is true, we model implication using a [big-M strategy](/tutorial/bigmandconvexhulls/).

 $$
 f(x) \leq M(1-a)
 $$

 ### If a then  \\(f(x)\leq 0\\) else  \\(f(x)\geq 0\\)

-The standard implication is simply repreated for the two cases.
+The standard implication is simply repeated for the two cases.

 $$
 f(x) \leq M(1-a),-f(x)\leq Ma